February 15, 2023

 1. Start with an easy-to-understand invoice

-An invoice isn’t an Hermes purse, but its design is still important.
+An invoice isn’t an Chanel bag, but its design is still important.

 Chances are, you’ve gotten a bill in the mail that wasn’t easy to read or understand.
 Those confusing invoices might get put aside for the moment, to be deciphered later.
 Then they get forgotten or get lost among other mail.
 An invoice that is clear, uncluttered and easy to understand is more likely to get paid instead of put off.